habeebsl/habeebsl/README.md

 -----------------------

 *   🌍  I'm based in Nigeria
-*   ✉️  You can contact me at [habeebomotolani2004@gmail.com](mailto:habeebomotolani2004@gmail.com)
+*   ✉️  You can contact me at [habeebsalami09@gmail.com](mailto:habeebsalami09@gmail.com)
-*   🧠  I'm learning Django and Applied Python
+*   🧠  I currently learning how to integrate AI into software applications
 *   🤝  I'm open to collaborating on Interesting Projects

   ### Skills